 - a.
 Architectural materials and finishes appropriate to the desired architectural style should be used.
 Additional design elements such as functional (or appropriately sized for the adjoining window) shutters, trim details, exposed beams, awnings and other appropriate elements to the style are encouraged. - b.
 Exterior wall materials, trim, and architectural details should be applied to all sides visible from the public right-of-way, where practical. - c.
 Natural materials such as brick, stone, copper, etc. should be left in their natural state or color. - d.
 All detailing needs to be compatible with the style. - e.
 All addresses should be clearly visible from the street and properly maintained in accordance with Chico Fire Department requirements. - f.
 Building materials should consist of authentic materials commonly associated with the buildings' architectural style.
-Highly reflective or tinted glass, corrugated fiberglass, plastic roof tiles, and undecorated concrete block should be avoided.
+Highly reflective or tinted glass, corrugated fiberglass, plastic roof tiles, and undecorated concrete block should be avoided. - g.

-- g.
 Colors accentuating different aspects and building details are encouraged. - h.
 Materials, such as brick and stone, have distinct coloring in their natural state and should not be painted. - i.
 Colors should be muted to respect the natural environment of the project and desired historic character.
 Bright colors are discouraged because of their contrast to the natural landscape. - j.
+Maximize the use of natural lighting and include daylighting (e.g., skylights, windows) in rooms with exterior walls that would normally be occupied. - k.
 Windows help to define a building's architectural style, in addition to providing daylight to interior spaces and visual interest to building façades.
-Windows should adhere to the following guidelines: - When used, shutters should be proportional to the window and complement the architectural style of the building. - Window and door types, as well as materials, shapes, and proportions should complement the proposed style. - Window articulation, such as sills, trim, kickers, shutters, balconies, trellises, and/or similar treatments should be applied to articulate building façades. - Bright colors should be avoided, except when integrating accent colors.
-Colors should be muted to respect historic character and to be applied to a variety of building types. - I. Use appropriately sized and proportioned shade structures and trees on southwest-facing slopes to provide shade and respite from the sun. - m.
-Exterior colors should be consistent with the buildings' architectural style.
+Windows should adhere to the following guidelines: - When used, shutters should be proportional to the window and complement the architectural style of the building. - Window and door types, as well as materials, shapes, and proportions should complement the proposed style. - Window articulation, such as sills, trim, kickers, shutters, balconies, trellises, and/or similar treatments should be applied to articulate building façades.